saquil/Multi-ranker/README.md

 - Run `generate_pairset.py` to generate segment-level pairwise comparisons per each video using the [baseline features](https://kingston.box.com/shared/static/zefb0i17mx3uvspgx70hovt9rr2qnv7y.zip) of each dataset `eccv16_dataset_tvsum_google_pool5.h5` and `eccv16_dataset_summe_google_pool5.h5`.

+- Run `create_split.py` to generate a json file that contains the dataset splits and the training, validation, and test sets according to the experimental protocol.

 ### Standard ranker evaluation